meraccos/f1tenth_reinforcement_learning/README.md

 * Running `map_test.py` will you check whether your centerpoint data matches the map jpg.
 * Running `lidar_test.py` and `keyboard_lidar_test` will let you inspect the lidar data.

+I will try to add more documentation, but most of the files are quite self-explanatory.
 Feel free to contact me for more details!

 You can find the [documentation](https://f1tenth-gym.readthedocs.io/en/latest/) of the environment here.